forestgrape/coronavirus/coronavirus.md

 #### ACE2 Receptor Detection
 There are two common methods to measure tissue distribution of proteins:
 * ##### Antibody Staining
-    detecting ACE2 using anti-ACE2 antibodies.
-Detects proteins on cell surfaces.
-[Timens](#timens), [McCray](#mccray05), [soilleux, poehlmann](#soilleux,poehlmann)
+    Proteins on cell surfaces can be visualized by using marked antibodies.
+Several groups have analyzed tissues with ACE2 antibodies: [Timens](#timens), [McCray](#mccray05), [soilleux, poehlmann](#soilleux,poehlmann)
 * ##### Measure mRNA
     Measure ACE2 [mRNA](#mrna) expression.
 Necessary condition for a cell to produce a protein.
 However not sufficient for ACE2 on apical cell surface [to confirm].
 The mRNA expression across the human body is shown in  [Li et al](#li).

 ##### Caveats of ACE2 Detection
 [in work, verification needed]
-For serving as an entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
-So if _both_ of above methods yield positive, this is very likely.
-Moreover since coronaviruses have a preference for [aptical tissue sites](#tissue-tropism) the ACE2 should be expressed on the apical sites.
+For serving as an entry point, ACE2 needs to be built into the cell membrane as a receptor i.e. being useable from the outside.
+If _both_ of above methods are positive, this is very likely [antibody staining is likely enough, to check].
+Since coronaviruses have a preference for [apical tissue sites](#tissue-tropism) ACE2 should be expressed on the apical sites.
 * [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
 * [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
 But proteins produced by a cell can
     - stay in the cell i.e. in cytoplasm or more into the nucleus
     - be released from the cell
-    - being built into the cell membrane as a receptor on any site.
+    - being built into the cell membrane as a receptor on any site and not necessarily the required apical site.

 #### ACE2 Receptor Distribution
 [**incomplete and in rework**]
-[recommended read is [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]<br>
+[recommended read is [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]
 ACE2 is apically available
 * in the lower respiratory tract
     - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]